Aliannezhadi/wordpress-task-manager/README.md

 # Site Task Manager (WordPress Plugin)

-A lightweight plugin for monitoring resource usage and tracking plugin performance on your WordPress website.
+A lightweight plugin for monitoring resource usage and tracking plugin performance on your WordPress website.<br>
 Developed by Meysam Aliannezhadi
 ## ✅ Features